-Although “millipede” means 1,000 feet and the small invertebrates may appear to have hundreds, most millipedes have fewer than 100 feet.
-There are about 1,400 kinds of millipedes in the United States and Canada, and about 7,000 across the world.
+Although the name millipede means "one thousand feet" and the small invertebrates may appear to have hundreds, most millipedes actually have fewer than 100 feet.
+There are about 1,400 types of millipedes in the United States and Canada, and about 7,000 across the world.
 Millipedes are mostly harmless, and they break down dead plants and improve the soil.
-They don't bite, but you shouldn't pick up a millipede with your bare hands because they can release chemical that irritates skin.
+They don't bite, but you shouldn't pick up a millipede with your bare hands because they can release a chemical that irritates skin.

 Millipedes look like insects or worms, but they're more closely related to crayfish, lobsters and shrimps.
 Most millipedes have round, segmented bodies, and nearly all the segments have two legs.
 The segments at the front and rear of their bodies have no legs, and the first three segments have one pair of legs.

 The known greatest number of legs on a millipede is 750, while the lowest known number is 22.
 A hard outer shell called an exoskeleton protects most millipedes, and brown or black are common millipede colors.
 A brightly colored millipede is a sign to predators that it gives off bad smells or toxic chemicals.

 The smallest millipedes are three mm (0.1 inches) and the largest millipedes can reach 305 mm (12 inches).
 At the bases of millipede antennae are structures called Tömösváry organs, which help them sense what's happening around them.
 Most millipedes also have eyes on the sides of the head.